-Jamie and Jess both have a background in technology.
+Jaime and Jess both have a background in technology.
 Jess is the founder of Menidae, a web development and graphic design agency.
-Jamie is a tech artist in the game industry.
+Jaime is a tech artist in the game industry.
 I’m going to go ahead and give a heads up to the non-technical people reading this, as I am one of you 😉.
-I am relaying how to do this from Jess and Jamie, so you may want to go ahead and forward this blog to your development, technical, and/or programming team members!
+I am relaying how to do this from Jess and Jaime, so you may want to go ahead and forward this blog to your development, technical, and/or programming team members!
 They’ll know what to do! 😁

 Jess has placed the code into a public Github for the WordPress puzzle pieces.
 She noted, the only thing required for this code is a response.json that is publicly accessible.
 Jess used the Ruby scrip by Pawlytics (linked here) to write her own Python script(s), they are run using cron and bash on the hour.

 Read below for an explanation of the integration from Jess at Save SomeBunny:

 In this file, we process the data in a way that suits us — For example, grabbing only the first image from the pet images provided by Pawlytics.
 With each item from the above list, there was something different we wanted to do.
 Because of this, it’s important that anyone using this code carefully read the functionality and change it to suit their needs.
 We have three sizes for bunnies, for example, that are very different to the sizes needed for dogs.
 We also display the gender ‘Other’ as ‘Undetermined.’
 As you can see, they are implementation-specific.